 – allow the attorneys to withdraw if they are unable to reach an agreement after four or five meetings.

-At the first “four way” meeting, you and your spouse share all important financial information with the divorce lawyer of each side, which includes pay stubs, income tax returns, deeds and deeds of trust, financial account statements, and. credit card statements.
+At the first “four way” meeting, you and your spouse share all important information, which includes pay stubs, income tax returns, deeds, financial account statements, and credit card statements.

 At subsequent meetings, Separating Together attorneys help guide you through a series of conversations about separation (if you are still living together)